dralshehri/hijridate/docs/index.rst

 The above code illustrates the execution time of both packages compared *(tested on Macbook Pro with 2.9GHz Intel Core i5 processor and 16GB memory)*.

-In addition to the packaging and maintenance issues that *Umalqurra* package has, the following table summarizes the main differences:
+Beside packaging and maintenance issues that *Umalqurra* package has, the following table summarizes the main differences:

 +---------------------------+-------------------+-------------------+